Biography

 Other recent projects include performing late Beethoven alongside J.S.
 Bach’s Goldberg Variations and the commissioning of three new extended settings for mezzo and piano of the poetry of Friedrich Rückert.
 Her groundbreaking enterprise with Alison Smart of the BBC Singers, New French Song, has involved working with twenty of Britain’s leading composers, and has resulted in the creation of a whole new song recital repertoire for the 21st century.

-She has featured in three Piano Magazine symposiums, discussing J.S.
+Her many CD recordings with singers have been highly acclaimed.
+Her debut solo album was a much praised recording of the complete Toccatas of J.S.Bach, and led to her featuring in three Piano Magazine symposiums, discussing J.S.
 Bach, British piano music and issues relating to women pianists of today.

 As the commissioner of new works for solo piano and for ensembles she has performed numerous premières on BBC Radio 3 and on television, as well as discussing the rôle of song accompanist in today’s musical society.
 Tracks from her CDs have often been featured on BBC radio programmes, including Night Waves, Composer of the Week, In Tune, Midnight Oil and Private Passions.